 There are also famous restaurants, vibrant nightlife, traditional taverns, and cultural events such as international music and film festivals.

 Istanbul has a large number of public and private higher education institutions, some of which offer teaching in English, and the city offers good value for money in terms of living costs.
-The city earned its highest rank in the affordability indicator at 4th place.

 When asked in the student survey what they enjoyed most about studying in Istanbul, one respondent said they enjoyed the “cultural and historical diversity” of the city and another commented on the “many opportunities available in both your personal and professional life”.

-Best universities in Istanbul: QS Best Student Cities ranking: 52nd
+Istanbul's QS Best Student Cities performance

 Testimonials